Professional Darts Players Association

-The Professional Darts Players Association (PDPA) is an organisation for professional darts players.
+The Professional Darts Players Association Ltd (PDPA) is an organisation for professional darts players.
 Its intention is to look after the interests of all professional players through an annually-elected Board.
 The association works in partnership with the Professional Darts Corporation (PDC) and the Darts Regulation Authority (DRA).
 It is headed by President Alan Warriner-Little and Chairman Peter Manley.

 Formation

 The PDPA was initially formed in the early 1980s with the first members being John Lowe, Dave Whitcombe, Ritchie Gardner, Bob Anderson, Eric Bristow and Alan Evans.